appbot/kms_rails/README.md

 The not so standard configuration is specifiying ENV['AWS_DEFAULT_REGION'] for the AWS region you are using KMS in.
 KMS key IDs and operations are region specific.
 This will be moved to an overrideable initialization parameter.
 I forgot.

 ###Notes
 This gem has been developed against Ruby 2.1.5, Rails 4.2, and AWS SDK v2.
+Credit where credit is due, I used strongbox by spikex as an inspiration and guide when creating this. https://github.com/spikex/strongbox

 ###Disclaimer
 I make no claims about enhanced security when using this gem.